Ray-arch-debug/CS225-FinalProject/README.md

   <li> Upon successful run, you’ll see the following message (it might take a while): </li>
   <img src = "test_output.png">

   <li> Note: Be mindful that you might fail a test case if your machine is slower than ours.
-Although this should be ignored as we inteded this to be an arbitart test </li>
+Although this should be ignored as the time restrictions are mostly arbitrary. </li>
 </ol>